boc-tothefuture/openhab-jruby/docs/usage/triggers/changed.md

 Changed accepts Items, Things or Groups.
 To and from accept arrays to match multiple states

-The from and to values operate exactly as they do in the DSL and Python rules with the exception of operating on Things.
-If changed element being used as a trigger is a thing than the to and from values will accept symbols and strings, where the symbol matches the [supported status](https://www.openhab.org/docs/concepts/things.html).
+The from and to values operate like they do in the DSL and Python rules with some enhancements:
+1. If the changed element being used as a trigger is a thing, the `to` and `from` values will accept symbols and strings, where the symbol matches the [supported status](https://www.openhab.org/docs/concepts/things.html).
+2. Support for ranges.

 The for parameter provides a method of only executing the rule if the value is changed for a specific duration.
 This provides a built-in method of only executing a rule if a condition is true for a period of time without the need to create dummy objects with the expire binding or make or manage your own timers.